August 12, 2020 | 10 Min

-There is no one way that Harry Rosen sells, and it was challenging to distill all the processes and nuances down to a single way to serve customers.
-Some customers wanted a fast, low touch, predictive service while others wanted to spend more time with the Harry Rosen team and understand the details of each product as part of their purchasing decision process.
+There is no one way that Harry Rosen sells and it was challenging to distil all the processes and nuances down to a single way to serve customers.
+Some customers wanted a fast, low-touch, predictive service whilst others wanted to spend more time with the Harry Rosen team and understand the details of each product as part of their purchasing decision process.

 From a technology standpoint, the monolithic platform is broken down into its constituent components.

-Amplience was selected for the CMS and DAM capabilities to power the experience layer, including the menu navigation, pages, slots, content types, and digital media assets.
+Amplience was selected for the CMS and DAM capabilities to power the experience layer, including the menu navigation, pages, slots, content types and digital media assets.

-Commercetools was selected to provide commerce functionality, including the product catalog, carts, orders, pricing, and promotions with a flexible data model under the hood, enabling Harry Rosen to handle a wide array of complex commerce use cases.
+commercetools was selected to provide commerce functionality including the product catalog, carts, orders, pricing and promotions with a flexible data model under the hood, enabling Harry Rosen to handle a wide array of complex commerce use cases.

-Lastly, Algolia was selected to provide an unparalleled search experience for both customers and staff, with advanced search capabilities, refinement, personalized results, and voice search.
+Lastly, Algolia was selected to provide an unparalleled search experience for both customers and staff, with advanced search capabilities, refinement, personalized results and voice search.

-The Project Roadmap with mounting pressure
+The Project Roadmap With Mounting Pressure

 Harry Rosen then had to begin closing stores due to lockdowns.
 All these factors meant that the new online experience became critically important to continue operations in this new world we all now find ourselves in.